-ARE THERE OTHER SERVICES AND ACCOMMODATIONS THAT MAY HELP ADDRESS A CHILD'S DISABILITY IF THEY ARE NOT FOUND ELIGIBLE FOR SPECIAL EDUCATION?
+ARE THERE OTHER SERVICES AND ACCOMMODATIONS THAT MAY HELP ADDRESS MY CHILD'S DISABILITY IF THEY ARE NOT FOUND ELIGIBLE FOR SPECIAL EDUCATION?

-Section 504 of the Rehabilitation Act is another Federal law that states schools must not discriminate against children because of a disability.
-The definition of who is a child with a disability under Section 504 is broader than the definition under the IDEA.
-Some children who do not qualify for special education and related services under IDEA may be eligible for accommodations under Section 504.
-(See PIC's fact sheet on Section 504 for more information).
+Section 504 of the Rehabilitation Act is another federal law that requires schools not discriminate against children because of a disability.
+The definition of who is a child with a disability under Section 504 is broader than the definition under the IDEA discussed above, and some children who do not qualify for special education and related services under the IDEA may be eligible for accommodations under Section 504.
+(See PIC's fact sheet on Section 504 for more information.)